PowerDMARC

 Examine the website’s design and content

 Phishing websites often mimic the design and layout of legitimate websites, but there may be subtle differences.
 Pay attention to poor grammar, spelling errors, or unusual formatting, as these can be indicators of a phishing attempt.
-Additionally, keep in mind that some phishing sites might be hastily put together using cheap website builders, so be cautious of any inconsistencies or suspicious elements.
+Additionally, keep in mind that some phishing sites might be hastily put together using cheap website builders that may look like WordPress, Wix or Shopify, so be cautious of any inconsistencies or suspicious elements.

 If you received an email or message with a link to a website, exercise caution.
 Phishing attacks often involve deceptive emails that try to trick you into visiting a malicious website.
 Avoid clicking on suspicious links and hover over them to check the destination URL before clicking.